Axedale: Axedale Catholic Cemetery

-Axedale Remembrance Park

-Axedale Remembrance Park is amongst bushland and gives out a tranquil atmosphere making it a place of remembrance.
-In this park, there are grasses, towering gums and native shrubs included in the calm and collected ambience of the area.
-It had been since the mid-1800s that this particular cemetery has served the community of Axedale as well as in 1864, the land was gazetted for the cemetery.

 Camp Getaway Axedale

 The Rotary Club of Bendigo made an initiative to create Camp Getaway Axedale as they had seen it as a necessity for a youth camp around the Bendigo Region.
-In 1948, the camp was opened to begin with the idea to give underprivileged children recreational facilities after the second World War.
+In 1948, the camp was opened to begin with the idea to give underprivileged children recreational facilities after the Second World War.
 The first ever guests were however a group of young farmers.
 An outdoor chapel was added to the area with the help of the Y's Men's Club in 1959.
 In 1961, at a cost of $2,000, a recreational hall was built in.
 More than 1,600 youth were enrolled and going to the camp each year by 1963.
 A new dining hall for the attendees to dine in was incorporated between 1968 and 1969 at an overall cost of $8,700 with a Government Grant of $4,300.
-A weekend to attend this camp at the time was 25 cents per head.
+A weekend to attend this camp at the time was 25 cents per person.
 Phone, power and a septic system were made accessible to the camp in around the year 1971.
 Thirty years later, the camp had gone through many upgrades in credit to the Rotarians and volunteers from the District 9800 which goes all the way from metropolitan Melbourne to the Murray at Echuca.
 Modern dormitory design accommodation is now incorporated in Camp Getaway Axedale such as a number of two bedroom units along with a lounge, dining room, kitchen and games room.

 Axedale Golf Club

 In the 1890s, Golf in Axedale was recorded.
 The eight founding members established the Axedale Golf Club and first played it on the site of the present course with nine sandscrape holes in 1937.
 From 1937 to 1956, despite setbacks as the fledgling club contending with the river flooding the course all the time, the Axedale Golf Club had competitions each winter weekend throughout the years.
-In 1973, the club was improved as well as in 1996, it was transformed to 18 holes with grass greens.
-Present day, the Axedale Golf Club possesses a membership of more than 450 players and is known to be one of the best courses in the Bendigo District Golf Clubs.
+In 1973, the club was upgraded as well as in 1996, it was transformed to 18 holes with grass greens.
+Present day, the Axedale Golf Club has a membership of more than 450 people.

+Flooding of the Campaspe river

+In October 2022 during a severe rain event, Lake Eppalock water reservoir at over capacity, spilled both its primary and secondary releases causing the Campaspe river to significantly flood causing devastating damage down stream.
+The flooding river water washed away the Axedale Bridge of the McIvor highway which caused a serious impact on the community.